Navehni/ADR-Detect-NLP-project/README.md

 ---

 ## Novelty
-Integration of **diverse data sources** (expert reports and patient reviews) into a unified pipeline
+- Integration of **diverse data sources** (expert reports and patient reviews) into a unified dataset
+- Comparison between general-purpose LLMs and biomedical embedding models

 ---